 The West Virginia Small Business Development Center (WVSBDC) has guidance on how to start and grow your business.
 There are separate sections for new, established, and high-tech businesses.
 The WVSBDC also provides direct counseling to entrepreneurs and a calendar of training events for small business owners.
 The WVSBDC is part of a national network of small business development centers.

 The national nonprofit association SCORE counsels small business owners.
 They have an office and workers in West Virginia.
 The U.S. Small Business Administration (SBA) has a district office in Clarksburg.
 The office's website lists upcoming events, resources, and news for small businesses.

 Not every West Virginia business needs a license.
 However, many types of business either can or must get one or more license or permits.
 The state government broadly distinguishes between:

 Regulatory licenses and permits generally cover business activities apart from professional and occupational matters.
 Different agencies issue different kinds of regulatory licenses and permits.
 Three of the most common types of regulatory licenses and permits are those relating to health and safety, the environment, and agriculture.
 They may be issued by, for example, offices within the Department of Health and Human Services (DHHS), the Department of Agriculture (DOA), or the Department of Environment Protection (DEP).

 You can go to the Apply for Licenses/Permits section of the business4wv.com website for more details.
 Click on the option for "Regulatory Licenses & Permits -- By Category," which will give you a list of many of the available regulatory licenses.
-You can also go to the Business Assistance section of the Department of Commerce website.
-That section has a helpful page on business licensing.

 In addition to agencies like the DHHS, DOA, and DEP, a few other state licenses are issued through the Secretary of State (SOS).
 (One example: scrap metal dealers.)
 Check the Licensing and Registrations section of the SOS website for more details.